Unpaid Rent Eviction

 Coping with an eviction can be difficult for both individuals and families living in rental properties.
 If you receive notice of a potential eviction or anticipate an eviction due to financial reasons, there are several ways you can prepare:

 - Review your rights and consider contacting your landlord to see if there are any other options.
-Consider contacting a Florida attorney to evaluate your options.
+Consider contacting a St. Petersburg landlord attorney to evaluate your options.

 - Prepare accordingly and let your landlord know if you might need additional time to vacate the premises (individuals with disabilities or insufficient access to moving assistance may consider requesting more time)